stefanGT44/GeRuDok/README.md

 # GeRuDok
-This project is an IDE-like desktop application for graphics and text document handling written in Java Swing with a heavy focus on various design patterns.
+This project is an IDE-like desktop application for graphics and text document handling written in Java, using the Swing toolkit for the GUI, with a heavy focus on various design patterns.

 ## Overview
 The application supports common IDE functionalities such as creating/switching workspaces, rendering the project tree, importing/exporting projects, sharing documents between projects etc. The projects themselves contain text/graphics documents that the user can edit using the text/graphics editor.